Everyone will have their own story of the lockdown. Some of the most difficult are unreported

 We find the people our newsroom is missing.

-We monitor the demographic and attitudinal profile of our whole membership base to spot the ones that are under represented.
+We monitor the demographic and attitudinal profile of our whole membership to spot groups who are underrepresented.
 Typically, people who are unseen and unheard by the media, and people working for change on the front lines in different communities.

 We work with Connectors to invite them in.

-Our Network of not-for-profits, NGOs and charities with deep roots in local communities across the UK introduce us to the types of people we’d struggle to reach ourselves, and support and encourage them to contribute to our journalism.
+Our Network of not-for-profits, NGOs and charities with deep roots in local communities introduce us to the types of people we’d struggle to reach ourselves, and support and encourage them to contribute to our journalism.

 “Giving young people a chance to join a conversation about the world they live in, no matter who they are or where they are from, is a brilliant way to engage them in debates and to build confidence in their own voices.”